— ◆ —

 Vision and Ambition

-Uncover what success actually means to this person — not just for the business, but personally.
+Uncover what success actually means — not just for the business, but personally.
 The non-negotiables question is often the most revealing of the entire call.

 "Where do you want this business to be in three years?"